Skip to main content

 https://fasterdata.es.net/science-dmz/.
 Elements of the model

-data transfer software, efficient security policy implementation
+of data transfer software, efficient implementation of security

-and persistent monitoring.
+policies, and provide persistent monitoring.

 3. Example Use Cases for HP-WANs